Skip to main content

 AspectLiraglutideNoopept

-AdministrationSubcutaneous injection once daily at any time, independent of meals.
+AdministrationSubcutaneous injection in the abdomen, thigh, or upper arm.
 Rotate injection sites.
-Can be used with oral diabetes medications.Oral or sublingual administration.
+Administer once daily at any time, independent of meals.
+Store pens refrigerated before first use; after first use, store at room temperature or refrigerated for up to 30 days.Oral or sublingual administration.
 Unlike most peptides, it's orally bioavailable.
 Can be taken with or without food.

 Best For